ilia-stepanov/ab_tests/README.md

 # ab_tests
-This notebook contains different ways of AB tests
+This repo contains different ways of AB tests